rydmike/flex_seed_scheme/README.md

 * `FlexTones.canyPop`, A high contrast color scheme, useful for accessible themes, with colors that pop like candy.
 Keeps the background and surface white in light mode, and only a slight tint in dark mode.
 Neutrals have very low chroma.
 * `FlexTones.chroma`, use it to create a color scheme that follows chroma of each used seed color.
 Useful for manual control of pop or low chromacity.
 It uses low surface tint and neutrals with medium chroma.

-You can define custom tones mapping and chroma limitation setups with `FlexTones`.
+You can also define custom tones mapping and chroma limitation setups with `FlexTones`.
 Prefer using the `FlexTones.light` and `FlexTones.dark` constructors as base for custom definitions.
 By using them, you only need to override defaults that you want to change.